orbitmines/archive/projects/Project - Indexing existing Abstract Models (2024-2025?).md

 	- Language barriers / Different perspectives
 		- Get things like taking items from one particular world back to another world, could suddenly see quests you couldn't see before (immigration / ...).
 	- [ ] There are probably many people who are thinking about something like this in biology, and probably other fields too.
 Find out who?
+	- [ ] What are mistakes in trying to spin up new projects/languages?
+		- [ ] This could involve people who are interested in studying researchers/projects.
+Find out who?
 - [ ]

 ---